fbpx

 The income tax accounts for between 25% and 30% of total general fund revenue even after the $145 million cut to the tax in 2016 followed in 2022 by a $525 million income tax cut that is still being phased in.

-At the summit Reeves used the 2016 and 2022 income tax cuts “to dispel the myth” that complete elimination of the income tax would curtail jobs growth.
+At the summit Reeves used the 2016 and 2022 income tax cuts “to dispel the myth” that complete elimination of the income tax would curtail growth.

-Since those previous two cuts, “our economy is thriving, private sector investment in our state has shattered , and our unemployment rate is at an all-time low with more people working than ever before,” Reeves told summit goers.
+Since those previous two cuts, “our is thriving, private sector investment in our state has shattered , and our unemployment rate is at an all-time low with more people working than ever before,” Reeves told summit goers.

 The myth the governor cited – that cuts to the personal income tax would curtail jobs growth – has not been prevalent during debate of the issue.
-Instead, the main debate is whether eliminating such a large source of revenue would make it difficult for the state to vital services, such as for education, and law enforcement.
+Instead, the main debate is whether eliminating such a large source of revenue would make it difficult for the state to vital services, such as for education, health care and enforcement.

 But more to the point, Mississippi was in the bottom five states in the nation with jobs growth of 0.7% in 2023, according to the of Labor statistics.